dancl6/MVC-TechBlog/README.md

 ## Description

 A website that allows users to comment on their favorite technologies and comment on other people's posts.
+Technologies used consisted of bcrypt, dotenv, express, node.js, mysql2 and sequelize.

 ## Table of Contents
 * [Badges](#badges)